Megaduodenum: Prognosis

 As long as Megaduodenum is treated promptly, the chances of making full recovery is possible.
-Posturing maneuvers during meals may be helpful in some patients, also to relive any compression of the duodenum the patient may lie down in right decubitus position.
+Posturing maneuvers during meals may be helpful in some patients, also to relieve any compression of the duodenum the patient may lie down in right decubitus position.
 If the conservative treatments fail, surgery may be performed.
 Some of the surgeries may include duodenojejunostomy, laparoscopic duodenojejunostomy, or laparoscopic surgery.

 The timeline for recovery is 7 weeks.

 Epidemiology

 No statistical information has been identified.
 Megaduodenum is an uncommon disease, and because of its extreme rarity of the condition only few cases has been reported in the literatures.

 Current Research

 Since Megaduodenum is a rare disease, treatments and decisions are made based on the patients initial conditions and their responses to the provided treatments or surgeries.

 There are currently several ongoing clinical trials for megaduodenum.
 One study involves research of idiopathic megaduodenum in children which is a rare condition.
 The purpose of this study is to present the management of idiopathic megaduodenum in children.